 The TExES Computer Science 8 – 12 Exam is a certification examination that is designed to determine if an individual has the programming skills and computer knowledge necessary to teach a computer science course at the high school level in the Texas public school system.
 This exam assesses the individual’s knowledge of topics related to algorithms, networking, program design, software development, and other similar topics as well as the individual’s ability to effectively teach students the fundamental concepts related to these topics.
 This exam may be required in order to become certified as a high school teacher for a computer science course in the state of Texas depending on the specific teaching position the individual is pursuing.
-The exam consists of 90 multiple-choice questions, 80 of which are scored and 10 that are not scored, that are related to the following areas:
+The exam consists of 100 multiple-choice questions that are related to the following areas:

 Sample Study Notes

 1. Define basic information technology concepts and essential applications.

 There are six basic concepts important to understanding information technology (IT).
 These concepts should be introduced to students beginning in the first grade and continuing through the high school years.

 BINARY: brief representations of long strings of numbers used in computations

 ASCII (American Standard Code for Information Interchange): letters and punctuation signs combined with strings of binary numbers

 HIERARCHY: the order to understanding and using information technology; this concept is sometimes referred to as “nesting quality”

 WORLD WIDE WEB: the www is a communication tool that links information via bursts of binary data